prasanjit101/cline-docs-generator/docs/productContext.md

 **Why does this project exist?**
-The project exists to address the growing need for convenient and healthy meal planning solutions for busy professionals.
-With increasing demands on their time and attention, many individuals struggle to prepare nutritious meals, leading to poor diets and compromised health.
+The project exists to address the challenge of maintaining project context and documentation across development sessions with Cline.
+It provides a structured system for tracking and documenting project progress, decisions, and patterns.

 **What problems does it solve?**
 Our project solves the following problems:

-* Time-consuming meal planning and grocery shopping
+* Loss of context between development sessions
-* Difficulty in preparing healthy and balanced meals
+* Inconsistent documentation practices
-* Limited access to fresh and nutritious ingredients
+* Difficulty tracking project progress and decisions
-* High food waste due to expired or unused ingredients
+* Lack of structured documentation for ongoing projects

 **How should it work?**
 Our solution will work by:

-* Providing personalized meal planning recommendations based on users' dietary preferences, allergies, and health goals
+* Maintaining a structured "Memory Bank" of Markdown files
-* Offering a curated selection of recipes with step-by-step cooking instructions and nutritional information
+* Providing clear documentation workflows for different project phases
-* Integrating with popular grocery delivery services for seamless ordering and delivery
+* Supporting documentation for projects of any size and technology stack
-* Tracking users' progress and providing insights to optimize their meal planning and grocery shopping
+* Ensuring consistent documentation across development sessions

 **What are the user experience goals?**
 Our user experience goals are:

-* To provide an intuitive and user-friendly interface for meal planning and grocery shopping
+* To provide a reliable system for maintaining project context
-* To offer a personalized and tailored experience for each user
+* To offer clear documentation workflows for developers
-* To simplify the process of meal planning and grocery shopping, reducing stress and increasing convenience
+* To support projects of varying complexity and technology stacks
-* To promote healthy eating habits and improve overall well-being
+* To ensure documentation remains consistent and up-to-date